ArkhamCookie/CookieCraft/README.md

 # CookieCraft

-A Minecraft modpack with the goal of improving the player's experience without Despite the small amount of mods, CookieCraft features improved preference, quality of life changes, technical mods, and more.
+A Minecraft modpack with the goal of improving the player's experience without too many mods.
+Despite the small amount of mods, CookieCraft features improved preference, quality of life changes, technical mods, and more.

 ## Forking